When you do your due diligence before buying a property, one must-have element of that process is a perc test (also known as a percolation test).

 Many landowners encounter this problem.

-While you may find the “perfect” land parcel, if it doesn’t pass the soil and perc tests required by county health departments, then it, unfortunately, won’t be suitable for building.
+While you may find the “perfect” land parcel, if it doesn’t pass the soil and perc tests required by county health departments, then it, unfortunately, will be difficult to build on.

 This is especially common for rural parcels of land.